What Is EPC in Affiliate Marketing? Calculator + Examples

 After thousands of real-world tests, these adjustments consistently make the biggest difference:

 Strategic Call-to-Action (CTA): Buttons work best when placed where eyes naturally look (slightly right of center) with colors that stand out from the rest of the page.
-Action-oriented wording creates urgency – “Get Your Discount Now” performs better than generic “Click Here.”
+Action-oriented wording creates urgency.
+“Get Your Discount Now” performs better than generic “Click Here.”
 One campaign saw conversion rates jump from 2.3% to 3.9% just by changing button text from “Submit” to “Claim Your Free Trial.”

-Mobile-First Design: Most traffic comes from phones these days.
+Mobile-First Design: Most traffic comes from phones.
 Campaigns often fail when they look great on desktop but terrible on mobile.
 Buttons need to be thumb-sized, forms should be kept short, and pages must be tested across different devices.
 Fixing mobile issues has doubled conversion rates for many affiliates.
 A good landing page builder helps you quickly create responsive, high-converting pages without the technical headaches that often kill EPC.

 Lightning-Fast Loading: Visitors abandon slow pages quickly.
 Large image files are often the culprit behind poor loading times.
 Compressing images, removing unnecessary plugins, and using content delivery networks for global audiences can save thousands in lost commissions.
 Each additional second of load time costs money.